OlivandoGit/dotfiles/nixos/README.md

 # My Nixos configuration
-My configuration is built around the idea of having a centralised "control" file for the host settings and user settings - this files can be found in the root directory as "hosts.nix" and "users.nix" respectivly.
+My configuration is built around the idea of having a centralised "control" file for the host settings and user settings - this files can be found in the root directory as "hosts.nix" and "users.nix" respectively.

 Using these files, I can change the common config items for each host/user without having to drill down into the module files to do so.
 The module files are then built in such a way that there is a default generic config in case no config options are provided. (ie in case I want one PC to use dhcp instead of static addressing)